RobertZetterlund/intro-to-ai/assignment8/report.md

 | **# of operations** | 36      |  40     |
 | **length**          | 7       | 7       |

 The software is friendly enough to show the time it took for the program to execute and find the goal.
 This is shown in the unit of milliseconds and varies for identical rounds when we re-run the solver.
 We believe that this is not a good metric to estimate time with as it is too unstable.
 Instead, run time should be approximated using the number of operations.
-Worth mentioning is that it _might_ not be enough, as different problems may introduce multiple lookup in different parts of the memory when the amount of paths become large enough.
+Worth mentioning is that it _might_ not be enough, as different problems may introduce multiple lookups in different parts of the memory when the number of paths become large enough.
 We deem this aspect to be relevant in large problems but perhaps not in our small problem solved using javascript.

 As for an actual direct answer, the solution with the least operations should in theory be the fastest.